 On the actively managed side, there are some Fidelity funds with long track records.
 Investors can tap the firm’s expertise in ex-U.S. markets via the ETF wrapper with the Fidelity International High Dividend ETF (NYSEARCA:FIDI), which debuted in early 2018.

 FIDI tracks the Fidelity International High Dividend Index, a benchmark comprised of ex-U.S. developed markets large- and mid-cap stocks that have the ability to sustain and grow dividends.
-FIDI holds 96 stocks and is classified as a large-cap value fund.
+99% of FIDI’s net assets are invested in stocks, and it is classified as a large-cap value fund.
 In many cases, international dividend stocks have higher yields than their U.S. counterparts and there is the added benefit of geographic diversification.

 “Stocks with high yields may pay out a high percentage of their earnings as dividends, which reduces the fraction that can be reinvested to grow their businesses,” according to Morningstar.
 “Alternatively, high yields can stem from stocks with poor prospects and depressed prices.”

 Fortunately, this Fidelity fund may be positioned as a high dividend fund, but it offers dividend growth potential and quality traits as well.

 Expense Ratio: 0%

 The Fidelity ZERO Extended Market Index Fund (MUTF:FZIPX) is another one of the Fidelity funds that does not have an expense ratio and it is a successful one at that.
 FZIPX debuted earlier this year and already has $417 million of assets under management.